yobafromstarvvars/e-com/var/problems.md

 3. top (search) panel leaves screen borders when zoomed in and it won't horizontally scroll, so the elements are unaccessable.
 4. users can open or download images.
 5. filter buttons don't resize
+6. when zooming out, content should stay together in the center of a page.
+It doesn't.
+7. loop in _categories.php doesn't work.
+I don't know why

 Overall:
 2. no url forwarding